 Search Tip: Search with " " to find exact matches.

-The Principles for Good Governance and Ethical Practice outlines 33 principles of sound practice for charitable organizations and foundations related to legal compliance and public disclosure, effective governance, financial oversight and responsible fundraising.
-The Principles should be considered by every charitable organization as a guide for strengthening its effectiveness and accountability.
-The Principles were developed by the Panel on the Nonprofit...
+Independent Sector's Principles for Good Governance and Ethical Practice outlines 33 principles of sound practice for charitable organizations and foundations related to legal compliance and public disclosure, effective governance, financial oversight, and responsible fundraising.
+In this webinar, we focused on the policies and procedures an organization should follow to ensure wise stewardship of charitable resources.